 Light:

-While aglaonema thrive best in indirect bright light, they also adapt to low light situations making it easy to grow indoors in a room with windows.
+While aglaonema thrives best in indirect bright light, they also adapt to low light situations making it easy to grow indoors in a room with windows.
 Aglaonema also does well under a grow lamp as a substitute for sunshine in a windowless room.
 Be careful not to place your Chinese Evergreen in a hot window with lots of direct sunlight as this could cause the leaves to burn.

 Temperature & Humidity:

-Because aglaonema come from the tropical plant family, they do best in a humid and slightly warm environment.
+Because aglaonema comes from the tropical plant family, they do best in a humid and slightly warm environment.
 They thrive best above 65 degrees Fahrenheit, and they love a light misting of water.
 If your plant gets too dry, it may begin to develop brown tips on its leaves.
 In the event that this happens, placing it next to a humidifier will help avoid further damage to the leaves.
 If your aglaonema gets too cold, it may suffer from shock and may even die.
 Ensure that you are placing this plant away from any drafty windows or A/C vents that could blow cold air onto your plant.

 Water:

-Aglaonema do not need to be watered daily.
+Aglaonema does not need to be watered daily.
 In fact, they are incredibly resilient, and if forgotten for a few weeks generally do just fine.
 Overwatering can cause your plant to die, and wilted or soft leaves that have yellowed are often a sign of overwatering.
 It is preferable to keep your soil slightly moist, letting it dry out in between waterings.
 To avoid pooled water at the bottom, ensure that you are using a pot with holes for drainage and emptying the water tray of any excess water.
 In general, your plant will benefit from being watered once every two weeks.
 Monitor your plant closely, however.
 Different factors such as warmth, sunlight, and the time of year will all affect how much water your plant will need.

 How to Prune your Aglaonema